LordGolias/antistasi/README.md

 Between blocks, the state of the spawn is saved globally, which makes spawns fail-tolerant against client disconnections.

-The code responsible for this is defined in `spawn.sqf`.
+The code responsible for this is defined in `spawn/`.
 The spawn API has functions to modify the state `add/set/get/remove`, and a state to run a new spawn, `execute`.

 Every spawn has a unique `"name"` and a `"type"`.